Land & People

 The first two missionary families of Baptist Mid-Missions began ministry in Santiago’s extensive suburbs in 1996 and 1997.
 Another couple joined them in 2000.

-Currently there are two missionary families in Chile.
-The Morsey and Niemeyer families are working together on a church plant work among the professional class of Santiago.
+Currently, James and Coletta Morsey are working in a church plant work among the professional class of Santiago.

 The need for churches reaches beyond Santiago to nearby cities—and even beyond.
 The most unreached group in Chile is the professional class.
 We hope to plant five churches among this group by the year 2025.